A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Abstract

 \section{Abstract}

 Ensuring the reliability of autonomous driving perception systems requires extensive environment-based testing, yet real-world execution is often impractical.
 Synthetic datasets have therefore emerged as a promising alternative, offering advantages such as cost-effectiveness, bias free labeling, and controllable scenarios.
 However, the domain gap between synthetic and real-world datasets remains a major obstacle to model generalization.
 To address this challenge from a data-centric perspective, this paper introduces a profile extraction and discovery framework for characterizing the style profiles underlying both synthetic and real image datasets.
 We propose Style Embedding Distribution Discrepancy (SEDD) as a novel evaluation metric.
 Our framework combines Gram matrix-based style extraction with metric learning optimized for intra-class compactness and inter-class separation to extract style embeddings.
 Furthermore, we establish a benchmark using publicly available datasets.
-Experiments are conducted on a variety of datasets and sim-to-real methods, and the results show that our method is capable of quantifying the synthetic-to-real gap.
-This work provides a standardized profiling-based quality control paradigm that enables systematic diagnosis and targeted enhancement of synthetic datasets, advancing future development of data-driven autonomous driving systems.
+Extensive experiments demonstrate that SEDD aligns with human perception where traditional NR-IQA metrics fail.
+Specifically, it correctly identifies the superior fidelity of Virtual KITTI 2 over Virtual KITTI and quantifies the gap reduction achieved by sim-to-real methods.
+This work provides a standardized proactive quality control paradigm that enables the systematic diagnosis of dataset deficiencies and guides the selection of optimal sim-to-real adaptation strategies, advancing future development of data-driven autonomous driving systems.